A broker’s guide to selling workers’ compensation to hotels

 - 7% Struck by

-Hotel-specific risk factors
+Understand hotel-specific risk factors

-Pro Tip: When reviewing your client’s data, focus on those with high strains and sprain injuries or significant indemnity costs–these clients benefit most from proactive, tech-driven solutions.
+Pro Tip: When reviewing your client’s data, focus on those with high strains and sprain injuries or significant indemnity costs, these clients benefit most from proactive, tech-driven solutions.

-Step 2: Understand hotel stakeholders
+Understand key hotel stakeholders

 Map the stakeholder ecosystem